feiskyer/konveyor-vscode/README.md

 Extension Development Host window until you open a folder.

-Inside the Extension Development Host window, press Ctrl+Shift+P (or Cmd+Shift+P on Mac) to open the Command Palette and type `View: Show Konveyor` to open the Konveyor UI within the host.
+Inside the Extension Development Host window, press Ctrl+Shift+P (or Cmd+Shift+P on Mac) to open the Command Palette and type `View: Show AKS Migrate` to open the AKS Migrate UI within the host.

 ### Watch Mode